rm511130/Tanzu-Workshop-TKGI/README.md

 - You should see the results of the `10!` calculation.

 **Let's recap:**
-- You deployed the `rmeira/fact` image from Docker Hub to your K8s cluster and tested using a `bash` session.
+- You deployed the `rmeira/fact` image from Docker Hub to your K8s cluster and used a `bash` session to test the deployment.
 - You exposed the `fact` deployment as a service available on the Internet.
 - You did not get a secured URL accessible from the Internet, but anyone with access to your `External IP` address is able to run your `fact` program.
+- If you did wish to secure your `fact` program with TLS and a Let's Encrypt (CA) Certificate, you would need to follow these [instructions](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/).

 Congratulations, you have deployed an App on K8s and completed LAB-5.

-Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "x" in the appropriate column.
+Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------
 ### LAB-6: Scaling an App on Kubernetes